We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 As far as we can see, it doesn’t do this.

-Whilst there may be good reasons not to do this automatically, it would be nice for end users to be given the option to flip their status to ‘in office’ for a date on which they accept a meeting in-person.
+Whilst there may be good reasons not to do this automatically, it would be nice for end users to be given the option or a reminder to flip their status to ‘in office’ for a date on which they accept a meeting in-person.

-Conclusion – IPE and HRSVP are great – but..
+Conclusion – In Person Events and Hybrid RSVP are great – but..

-Understanding where your workforce is – i.e., working from home, or in the office – is becoming increasingly important for many hybrid organisations:
+Understanding where your workforce is – i.e., working from home, or in the office – is important for many hybrid organisations:

 • It helps businesses save costs and reduce their environmental impact